HOME

 Q: What does the cost of the camp cover?

 A: All campers will receive approximately twenty hours of instruction and professionally officiated game play over the course of nine camp sessions.
 Residential campers will be housed in air-conditioned, suite-style rooms with private bathrooms and Internet access.
-They will also receive all-you-care-to eat meals beginning with dinner on Thursday and concluding with lunch on Sunday.
+They will also receive all-you-care-to eat meals beginning with dinner on Sunday and concluding with lunch on Wednesday.
 Commuting campers will receive the same meals minus breakfast.
-All campers will also receive a camp reversible and have complimentary access to the Virginia Tech bowling alley and game room each evening.
+All campers will also receive a camp reversible.

 Q: How long has the camp been in operation?

 A: The camp has been in existence since 2007.
-The 2024 camp will be the seventeenth, making the Commonwealth Lacrosse Camp one of the longest-running camps in the nation.
+The 2025 camp will be the eighteenth, making the Commonwealth Lacrosse Camp one of the longest-running camps in the nation.

 Q: Who is eligible to attend the camp?